EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ## K8s Concepts

-A K8s deployment is called a service.
-An instance of a service is called a pod.
-A pod is an ensemble of microservices, each of which is encapsulated in a Docker Container.
-A developer registers his or her pod  either with the K8s command-line controller or with the web-based controller; assignment of pods to worker nodes, which are VMs or physical machines, can be done manually or via  the K8s scheduler.
+A K8s deployment is called a *service*.
+An instance of a service is called a *pod*.
+A pod is an ensemble of microservices, each of which is encapsulated in a Docker container.
+A developer registers his or her pod  either with the K8s command-line controller or with the web-based controller; assignment of pods to *worker nodes*, which are VMs or physical machines, can be done manually or via  the K8s scheduler.
-A Daemon Set is a pod instance that should be continuously running;
+A *daemon set* is a pod instance that should be continuously running;
 full-time services are of this form.
 Examples are: a persistent, multi-tenant, distributed key-value store; or a persistent monitoring service.
-A Namespace  is  the unit of isolation in K8s.
+A *namespace*  is  the unit of isolation in K8s.
 Namespaces are groups of mutually-visible K8s services and daemon sets.
 Namespaces are  created by the Kubernetes head node (the equivalent of the GENI management node), and refer to a collection of services.